stevendargaville/PFLARE/README.md

 ## Building PFLARE

 This library depends on MPI, BLAS, LAPACK and PETSc (3.15 to 3.22) configured with a graph partitioner (e.g., ParMETIS).
 Please compile PETSc directly from the source code, as PFLARE requires access to some of the PETSc types only available in the source.
 PFLARE has been tested with GNU, Intel, LLVM, NVIDIA and Cray compilers.
+PFLARE uses the same compilers and flags used in the PETSc configure.

 1) Set `PETSC_DIR` and `PETSC_ARCH` environmental variables.
 2) Call ``make`` in the top level directory to build the PFLARE library.